Eileen Derbyshire: Early life

 Derbyshire was born in 1931 in Urmston, Lancashire.
 From the age of 17, she was appearing in plays broadcast on radio.
 After several small parts on television, she joined the cast of Coronation Street, first appearing as Miss Nugent in episode 15 in January 1961 (the character appeared as an extra in episode 4 in December 1960 played by an uncredited walk-on actress).
 The character was then given the forename Emily in 1962.

 Career

 Derbyshire has a degree in teaching, trained at the Northern School of Music, and passed her examination at the Royal Academy of Music.
 She began teaching speech and drama, but had always wanted to act.
 While on the bus one day, she passed Chorlton Repertory Theatre, where she asked for an audition.
 She was enrolled as a student, and later became assistant stage manager.
-From there she joined Century Theatre's mobile touring company, and appeared in theatre all over the country, subsequently appearing in repertory theatre throughout the UK.
+From there she joined Century Theatre's mobile touring company, and appeared in theatre all over the country.